-House price inflation is expected to rise to 8.2% this year (from 3.6% in 2013) and 5.1% next year, it added.
+Inflation in the housing market is predicted to reach 8.2% this year (up from 3.6% in 2013) and 5.1% the next year, according to the report.

 “Political positioning must not be allowed to stifle investment, whether it’s an unrealistic immigration target, unjustified interventions into specific markets, flirting with leaving the European Union, delaying vital long-term infrastructure projects or restricting labour market flexibility.